ONLYOFFICE/Docker-Docs/README.md

 - Select Docs-balancer if needed.
 - Specify tag (required field).
 - Set `Push to test-repo` to 'false'.
-- Set Docs version that will be installed inside images (empty by default = latest release Docs).
+- Set Docs version that will be installed inside images (empty by default = latest released Docs version).
-- set `Get packages from:` to prod.
+- Set `Get packages from:` to prod.

 Thats all, then run configured workflow.